HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 ## Copying friendly URLs for assets

-You can can copy the friendly URL and API URL of an asset from the URLs section of the asset's inspector panel.
+You can can copy the friendly URL and UUID URL of an asset from the URLs section of the asset's inspector panel.

 ![](../../../../images/Copy_friendlyUrl.png "Copy friendly URL")